 On a sewing pattern's pattern pieces there is an arrow that marks the grainline.
 When you're placing the pattern pieces on the fabric, make sure that the arrow on the pattern piece follows the fabric's grainline.

-ON THE FOLD = means that you fold the fabric and let the edge marked "on the fold" lie against the folded edge of the fabric.
+PLACE ON FOLD = means that you fold the fabric and let the edge marked "place on fold" lie against the folded edge of the fabric.

 OPPOSITE PIECES = If a pattern piece should be used to cut 2 opposite pieces, those two pieces should be mirrored.
 You can achieve this by folding the fabric and cutting two pieces at the same time, they will then be mirrored.

-When you've traced the correct size you place the pattern pieces, one by one, on the fabric, pin and cut.
+When you've traced the correct size you place the pattern pieces, one by one, on the fabric and pin them so they lie still.
+Or use fabric weights instead of pinning.
 If seam allowances are included in the pattern you'll cut right against the pattern piece.
 If seam allowances aren't included you need to add as much as you want, usually it's 6-10 mm when sewing in knit fabric.

-To cut you can use scissors or rotary cutter and cutting mat.
+To cut you can use scissors or a rotary cutter and cutting mat.

 When the pieces are sewn together, they are usually done so right sides together.